Child & Adolescent Mental Health FdSc

-This foundation degree is ideal for anyone who is working or wanting to work with children, young people, and their families and carers.
+The programme is ideal for anyone who is passionate about working with children, young people, and their families and carers.
 You'll gain knowledge, skills and experience that are invaluable for a range of careers.
 You'll learn how to support mental health and promote the emotional wellbeing of children and young people.

 This course also provides progression to the Child and Adolescent Mental Health BSc (Hons) course, a unique opportunity that is currently only offered here at Worcester.

 - This course is a recognised qualification that will contribute to your personal and professional development, as well as a route into further study and a career working with children, young people and their families.

 - Opportunities to progress via a third year of top-up study to a BSc (Hons) in Child and Adolescent Mental Health, a BA (Hons) in Applied Health & Social Science, or a BSc (Hons) in Health Sciences

 - 200 hours a year of work-based learning ensures your skills and knowledge are relevant to your work

 - You can study this course at Worcester or at one our partner colleges such as The Learning Institute (various locations in the South West) or as of 2018 at Iron Mill College (Poole, Dorset)

 “Having no prior experience in this field, placements were vital in helping me gain relevant experience, develop excellent communication and people skills, and boosting my confidence overall.
 Completing the FD CAMH enabled me to successfully apply for BSc Nursing Mental Health here at Worcester.
 I am now qualified and enjoying my new job as a Staff Nurse in CAMH inpatient services”